England Study Abroad Program at University College London

 - English requires at least a cumulative GPA of 3.4 and two to four college level literature courses completed.
 Writing courses are not literature courses.
 The department also restricts students either to taking their entire course load within the department or only taking two courses.
 Please see the question above regarding when to apply to a joint department.

 - Economics requires at least a cumulative GPA of 3.5 and prefers applicants to have previously completed microeconomics, macroeconomics and a statistics course.
 Successful applicants will have received a grade of ‘A' in both macro and micro.
 Economics courses in the U.K. have a strong statistical basis.
 Students who are not accepted directly into the economics department will be unable to take courses above level 1 within this department.
+If you have concerns about your qualifications for Economics, please contact your program advisor for recommendations on alternate department options.

 - History requires at least a cumulative GPA of 3.4.